By Damian Burchardt

 In Upper Chichester, Gilbert mentioned an instance of a voter refusing to wear a mask as the sole incident of the day.
 Anios said the station had to deal with two incidents, although she refused to describe them in detail.

 Despite encouraging numbers for Biden and the voting process proceeding smoothly, Philadelphia voters approached Election Day with mixed feelings.

 Biden voter J.D.
 Hall, who stood outside the National Constitution Center where Biden held his last Pennsylvania event of the day before returning to his hometown of Wilmington, Del., said he felt anxiety creeping in after feeling fairly confident of a positive outcome last week.
-It’s “PTSD from 2016,” he said.
+It was “PTSD from 2016,” he said.

-But Marci Edwards, a voter from Florida who decided to spend election day in Philadelphia, said that unlike in her home state, she was expecting a landslide Biden victory in Pennsylvania.
+But Marci Edwards, a voter from Florida who decided to spend Election Day in Philadelphia, said that unlike in her home state, she was expecting a landslide Biden victory in Pennsylvania.
 Her belief was formed, she claimed, after encountering an overwhelming number of the Democrat’s supporters during her trip to Pennsylvania – even in the western, rural, parts of the state.

-Edwards said she knew she wanted to be in Philadelphia on election day after the passing of Justice Ruth Bader Ginsburg.
+Edwards said she knew she wanted to be in Philadelphia on Election Day after the passing of Justice Ruth Bader Ginsburg.

 “When she died, another piece of democracy died,” she said.
 Edwards wanted to show her children, C.J. and Trent, that “there’s still democracy” and decided to head up north, to its “birthplace.”

 Meanwhile, Gary Eichelger – a voter donning an “All aboard the Trump train” cap outside of a downtown Philadelphia polling station – said he expected the results in Pennsylvania would be “close.”